djkoloski/davidkoloski_me/content/about.md

 I grew up in northeastern Pennsylvania, then attended RPI as a Game Design and Computer Science dual major.

-I'm currently working at [Vicarious Visions](http://www.vvisions.com) as a software engineer.
+I'm currently working at [Robot Entertainment](http://robotentertainment.com) as a Game Programmer.
+I previously worked at [Vicarious Visions](http://www.vvisions.com) as a software engineer.

 ## What I believe